 Yes that’s a thing.
 It’s the art of sitting and relaxing by the waterway and just watching the boats, and the world, float by.

 6. Hit the trail

 7. Lounge in the shade of waterside trees

 Rather than get tangled in waterway reeds yourself, download our free foldable fan and waft yourself cool while you look out for the amazing array of wildlife and water birds living among them.
 You could even catch a rare glimpse of an otter or water vole.

-It is important to follow the latest government coronavirus advice for your area and to be considerate to others when practicing social distancing.
+It is important to be considerate to others when practicing social distancing.
 However, our waterways remain a place for friendly and fulfilling connections with others.
 Following government guidelines is just another way to show kindness to people you meet during your visit.